Anshelen/microservices-deploy/README.md

     kubectl cluster-info
     ```
 6. Create multibranch pipelines for both backend and gateway services.
 In
-"Build Configuration" choose to fetch Jenkinsfile using remote file plugin.
+"Build Configuration" choose fetching Jenkinsfile using remote file plugin.
 Set
-appropriate script path for each file (e.g. jenkins/Jenkinsfile-backend) and
+appropriate script path for each file (e.g. jenkins-kubectl/Jenkinsfile-backend)
-pick up your git repository.
-Toggle "Periodically if not otherwise run" in
+and pick up your git repository.
+Fields 'Local File' and 'Branch Specifier'
-"Scan Repository Triggers" to scan main repository for changes every a few
+should be left blank.
+Toggle "Periodically if not otherwise run" in "Scan
-minutes.
+Repository Triggers" to scan main repository for changes every a few minutes.

 ##### Build steps:
 1. Checkout from git